Project Insights Report

 Executive Summary

-In response to this challenge, the British Columbia Institute of Technology (BCIT) tested the virtualization of training by building a platform that provided learners, instructors and researchers with remote access to a physical training environment.
-Virtualization is a well-established computing framework where users can access physical resources over a cybersecure network.
+In response to this challenge, the British Columbia Institute of Technology (BCIT) tested the potential of virtual training by building the Virtualized Experiential Learning Platform (VELP).
+The platform provided learners, instructors and researchers with remote access to a physical training environment.
+Rather than replacing physical assets, VELP virtualized access to them, giving trainees hands-on experience with actual utility-grade systems from anywhere in Canada.

 Key Insights